Ways freelancers can diversify their income

 Many people are drawn to freelancing because of the lifestyle and career freedom it affords.
 However, the lack of stability can be stressful.

-During this pandemic, some freelancers have watched their work shift or outright disappear, prompting an urgent need to find new ways to earn an income.
+During the pandemic and following economic uncertainty, some freelancers have watched their work shift or outright disappear, prompting an urgent need to find new ways to earn an income.

-Even those who haven’t noticed a significant impact on their workload are facing uncertainty, unsure if the work will continue.
+Even those who haven’t noticed a significant impact on their workload are facing an unclear future, unsure if the work will continue.

 Seasoned freelancers have been preaching income stream diversification for many years.
 Having several revenue streams creates space for dry spells, losing anchor clients and even vacations.